1980x/WCEClassifyViStA/README.md

 While inferencing, attention branch is not used since segmentation masks will not be available during inference.
 Class predictions are obtained using the standard classification path and explanations are derived from the predicted segmentation masks.
 Like doctors look for bleeding spots to classify a WCE image into bleeding class, the predicted segmentation masks identify bleeding regions with bright pixels and non-bleeding regions with dark pixels, attempting to mimic what the doctor does.
 This is the most natural way of explaining the class prediction for a WCE image.
 So, we have come with our own explainabilty for explaining the class predictions instead of relying on LIME, SHAP etc.

-To improve classification performance, we have used an ensemble of two tow models in our Classify ViStA viz.
+To improve classification performance, we have used an ensemble of two models in our ClassifyViStA viz.
 Resnet18 and VGG16.
 The final classification is based average prediction probabilities from both the models.

 **Detection Network (SoftNMS activated YOLOV8)**

 For WCE bleeding region detection, we have used YOLOV8.
-However, instead of using YOLOV8 as it, we activated soft non-max suppression during during inferencing (Soft NMS) instead of standard NMS which provides a softer and more nuanced handling of overlapping boxes, reducing the risk of removing partially correct boxes.
+However, instead of using YOLOV8 as it is, we activated soft non-max suppression (Soft NMS) during inferencing  instead of standard NMS, which provides a softer and more nuanced handling of overlapping boxes, reducing the risk of removing partially correct boxes.
 We found soft NMS to do better than standard NMS in our validation set.

 ## Data Organization
 Data should be organized as follows for training the classifier: